Destruction of Kalisz: Massacre of civilian population

 As the situation seemed to calm down, new forces from Saxony arrived, while Major Preusker's soldiers were withdrawn.
 Another incident happened on August 7 on Main Market Square, when a lone horse ran free; as a result, German soldiers started shooting in a disorganised way, which led to the death of some of them.
 Artillery was positioned within the city and the Germans fired at civilian buildings for over an hour.
 About 100 civilians died in this incident.
 The Germans searched for survivors and when they found them, they stabbed them to death with bayonets.

 During the afternoon, City Hall was set on fire, and officials executed.
 The Germans retreated and shooting began again, which continued overnight between 7 and 8 August.
 On Saturday morning, the Germans returned to the city, taking 800 men prisoner and executing 80 of them on a nearby hill.
 The following day, the Germans started to systematically burn down the city.
 It is mentioned that in cases where civilians tried to fight the fire, they were murdered by German soldiers.

 The shootings, murders, plunder of shops and homes as well as the burning down of the whole city lasted until 22 August, when the last home was set alight on Nowoogrodowska street.

 The Polish press in all territories of then partitioned Poland reported extensively on the event, some calling it "monstrous madness, that is unbelievable".
-The damage in Kalisz constituted 29,5% of the losses in the entire Congress Poland during World War I. The destruction has been compared to the massacre of Louvain, where a city was destroyed in similar manner by the Germans.
+The damage in Kalisz constituted 29.5% of the losses in the entire Congress Poland during World War I. The destruction has been compared to the Sack of Louvain, where a Belgian city was destroyed in similar manner by the Germans.
 Before the war Kalisz had 65,000 citizens; after the war, there were only 5,000 left.